This post is also available in: Italiano (Italian)

 Throughout the last months there have been the coolest events you could find in any other Japan theme park, from Evangelion to Sailor Moon and Detective Conan: they are all themed on the Japanese anime and in our opinion this is absolutely amazing.
 After all one wouldn’t come all the way to Osaka to see the exact copy of a Universal Studios Japan that you can find anywhere else, right?

-Of course they also plan seasonal events for Halloween, Christmas, Easter and so on.
+Of course they also plan seasonal events for Halloween, Christmas, Eastercherry blossom season in Japan, even for the !
 The best way to keep yourself updated is by having a look at the official USJ website.

 Our best rides – Universal Studios Japan